paulcarroll/tabs/_pages/john-mellencamp/jack-and-diane.md

- A              E6                      D                E Well me there and Dianne we ought to, run off to the city, A            E6              D       E  A                 (A) Dianne says baby, you ain�t missing a thing, Jackie says,
+ A              E6                      D                E Well me there and Dianne we ought to, run off to the city, A            E6              D       E  A                 (A) Dianne says baby, you ain't missing a thing, Jackie says,

 ## Chorus
  A   E6    D         E